Cotesia congregata: Life cycle

-Adult wasps lay their eggs in tobacco hornworm (Manduca sexta) larvae in their 2nd or 3rd instar (each instar is a stage between moltings, i.e. the second instar is the life stage after the first molt and before the second molting) and at the same time injects symbiotic viruses into the hemocoel of the host along with some venom.
+Adult wasps lay their eggs in tobacco hornworm (Manduca sexta) and tomato hornworm (Manduca quinquemaculata) larvae in their 2nd or 3rd instar (each instar is a stage between moltings, i.e. the second instar is the life stage after the first molt and before the second molting) and at the same time injects symbiotic viruses into the hemocoel of the host along with some venom.
 The viruses knock down the internal defensive responses of the hornworm.
 The eggs hatch in the host hemocoel within two to three days and simultaneously release special cells from the egg's serosa.
 These special cells, called teratocytes, grow to become giant cells visible to the naked eye.
 The teratocytes secrete hormones which work in tandem with the virus and the wasp venom to arrest the development of the host.
-Following hatching in the caterpillar, the wasp larvae will undergo 2 molts inside the host caterpillar’s hemocoel and, after 12 to 16 days post oviposition, the 3rd instar wasp larvae will emerge from the caterpillar and spin cocoons from which the adult wasps fly about 4 to 8 days later.
+Following hatching in the caterpillar, the wasp larvae will undergo 2 molts inside the host caterpillar's hemocoel and, after 12 to 16 days post oviposition, the 3rd instar wasp larvae will emerge from the caterpillar and spin cocoons from which the adult wasps fly about 4 to 8 days later.

 Not all of the parasite larvae will successfully emerge from the host.
 Dissection of post-emergence caterpillars revealed three categories of remaining larvae: